badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

 Data transformation can include various operations such as:

-- Scaling and Standardization: Adjusting the scale of features to a similar range or standardizing them to have a mean of 0 and a standard deviation of 1.
+- Scaling and Standardization: adjusting the scale of features to a similar range or standardizing them to have a mean of 0 and a standard deviation of 1.
-- Normalization: Scaling features to a range between 0 and 1.
+- Normalization: scaling features to a range between 0 and 1.
-- Encoding Categorical Variables: Converting categorical variables into numerical representations that can be used by machine learning algorithms.
+- Encoding Categorical Variables: converting categorical variables into numerical representations that can be used by machine learning algorithms.
-- Logarithmic or Power Transformations: Applying logarithmic, square root, or other power transformations to handle skewed distributions.
+- Logarithmic Transformations: applying logarithmic, square root, or other power transformations to handle skewed distributions.
-- Binning or Discretization: Grouping continuous data into bins or discrete intervals.
+- Binning or Discretization: arouping continuous data into bins or discrete intervals.
-- Creating Interaction Terms: Combining existing features to capture interactions between them.
+- Creating Interaction Terms: combining existing features to capture interactions between them.
-- Feature Extraction: Reducing dimensionality through techniques like Principal Component Analysis (PCA) or extracting meaningful features from raw data.
+- Feature Extraction: reducing dimensionality through techniques like Principal Component Analysis (PCA) or extracting meaningful features from raw data.
-- Text Processing: Converting text data into a format suitable for machine learning models, such as using techniques like tokenization or vectorization.

 Effective data transformation can have a significant impact on the performance of machine learning models by improving their ability to extract patterns and relationships from the data.
 It is an essential step in the overall feature engineering process, which aims to enhance the representational power of the features used by the model.

 During the data transformation part, I have accomplished the next steps: